-If you look at this tart and think it’s amazing, let me confirm that it totally is.
-In fact, I gave it to 6-7 people to try and everyone loved it and couldn’t believe that it was actually paleo friendly.
+If you look at this tart and think it looks amazing, let me confirm that it totally is.
+In fact, I gave it to 6-7 people to try and everyone loved it and couldn’t believe that it was actually somewhat healthy and paleo-friendly.
 Even my boyfriend, who doesn’t have a sweet tooth at all, ate a full slice and raved about it along the way.

 For the base